-The Correll Scholars Program of the Communities of Coastal Georgia Foundation has a deadline approaching on February 1.
-Applicants must be Glynn County high school graduates pursuing a two- or four-year degree at one of Georgia’s public universities, and who are also members of the Elizabeth F. Correll Teen Center of the Boys and Girls Club of Southeast Georgia.
+The Correll Scholars Program of the Communities of Coastal Georgia Foundation has a deadline approaching on April 1.
+Applicants must be Glynn County high school graduates pursuing a four-year degree at one of Georgia’s public universities, and who are also members of the Elizabeth F. Correll Teen Center of the Boys and Girls Club of Southeast Georgia or the Gathering Place.

 The Christ Church, Frederica Episcopal Church Women's Fund - Deadline April 22, 2022

 The Glynn Academy Class of 1969 Scholarship Fund - Deadline April 22, 2022

 The Glynn Academy Class of 1969, a member of Communities of Coastal Georgia Foundation, will award a $2,500 academic scholarship to a graduating Glynn Academy senior who has been accepted to attend a Georgia academic college or university.
 There will be no restriction regarding race, ethnicity, creed or gender.

 The graduating senior must meet the following criteria: